neverRare/butter/doc/language/control_flow.md

 -- foo and len can't be used from here
 ```

 If the last statement is an expression and omitted the semicolon after it, the block can be used as expression and it will evaluate to the last expression.
-Butter doesn't have uninitialized variable.
+Butter doesn't have uninitialized variable for delayed initialization.
 Although, it could be simulated with null, using blocks can do better job.

 ```butter
 len = {